jeancarl/tjbot-labs/say-what-i-see/node-red/README.md

     ![](assets/1.13.png)

-13. Copy the username and password into the fields back in the Node-RED editor under the **Text to Speech** section.
+13. Copy the API key into the field back in the Node-RED editor under the **Text to Speech** section.

     ![](assets/1.14.png)